St Roch's Parish Primary School

 In partnership with parents, Father Gallacher and the parish, we endeavour to educate students to be happy, confident, faith-filled young people and successful learners who will use their knowledge and gifts for the good of people everywhere.
 We assist students to make sense of everyday life experiences in the broader contexts of mystery and awe.
 We provide opportunities for students to gain access to the Scriptures, the traditions of the Catholic community, its stories and its teachings and to celebrate the mystery of the life of the Risen Christ.
 Our units of work are based on the Liturgical Calendar and celebrations of the sacraments.
 Our program aims to lead the children to a growing awareness of their relationship with God through encountering self, others, the Church and their World.

 Our approach to learning is multi-disciplinary, building students’ literacy, numeracy and ICT skills alongside developing content knowledge.
 Students at St Roch’s have access to contemporary learning tools including Chromebooks, laptops, iPads and interactive whiteboards, which they use for researching, designing and communicating.
-STEM education, which is a term used to refer to the cross-disciplinary approach to the teaching of Science, Technology, Engineering and Mathematics, is valued and highlighted in inquiry units at our school and St Roch’s is a member of the Catholic Education Melbourne (CEM) Eastern Region STEM Collective with three other schools.
-This focus on STEM provides our students with opportunities to develop the important skills of problem-solving, decision-making and collaborating that will support them to be active contributors to society.
+STEAM education, which is a term used to refer to the cross-disciplinary approach to the teaching of Science, Technology, Engineering and Mathematics, is valued and highlighted in inquiry units at our school and St Roch’s is a member of the Melbourne Archdiocese Catholic Schools (MACS) Eastern Region STEM Collective with three other schools.
+This focus on STEAM provides our students with opportunities to develop the important skills of problem-solving, decision-making and collaborating that will support them to be active contributors to society.

 At St Roch’s we seek to develop motivated, creative and independent learners who demonstrate strong social values and are capable of making a difference in their community.